waku-org/js-waku/README.md

 ## Web Chat App (ReactJS)

-A ReactJS web app is provided as an a show case of the library used in the browser.
+A ReactJS chat app is provided as a showcase of the library used in the browser.
 A deployed version is available at https://status-im.github.io/js-waku/

+Find the code in the [examples folder](https://github.com/status-im/js-waku/tree/main/examples/web-chat).

 To run a development version locally, do: